cranmer/experimentalparticle/content/pages/group.md

 <br />
   Thesis: "Physics from the Very-High Energy Cosmic-Ray Shadows of the Moon and Sun with Milagro", Milagro, 2011 <br />
-Went on to: post doc at Brown University
+Went on to: post doc at Brown University; now at the International Centre for Security Analysis King's College, London
   </div>
 </div>